18F/handbook/pages/tools/git-signing.md

 #### Setup KeePassXC to manage your SSH keys

-Open KeePassXC and open the settings (`⌘+,` on macOS, or the settings are locatedunder Tools -> SSH Agent in Keepass for Windows) and click the button on the left sidebar that says "SSH Agent."
+Open KeePassXC and open the settings (`⌘+,` on macOS, or the settings are located under Tools -> SSH Agent in Keepass for Windows) and click the button on the left sidebar that says "SSH Agent."
 Ensure the "Enable SSH Agent integration" checkbox is checked, then click the OK button at the bottom.